 Attractions:Rajwada, Kanch Temple

 This city derives its name from the 18th century Indreshwar temple.
 Situated in the heart of the Malwa plateau it was the base of the Holkars, former rulers of this and built by Rani Ahilyabai Holkar.
-Today, it is a throbbing, vibrant city coloured by its brave past.
-It is a naturally endowed with a beautiful landscape and salubrious climate.
+Today, it is a throbbing, vibrant city colored by its brave past.
+It is naturally endowed with a beautiful landscape and a salubrious climate.
 Of interest here are numerous monuments associated with the Holkars.

 Rajwada : Two Hundred year ago, this seven storeyed historical building formed the nerve centre of all trading activities.
 Even today it stands proud in the market place, a silent tribute to the craftsmanship of unknown artisans of centuries ago.

 Kanch Mandir : The Place of Mirrors is a quaint Jain Shrine, close to Rajwada.
 The attraction of this palace, as the name indicates, is in the myriad mirrors studded on the walls and the ceiling in which one’s reflection can be seen.